 "These three are rare.
 Not because of the species, but because of their moves," Oak informed him.
 "I wanted to keep this as a surprise until today.
-The three starters you are about to receive each have unique moves that have been bred into them from their parents, which are otherwise impossible to learn.
+The three starters you are about to receive each have unique moves that have been passed on to them from their parents, which are normally exceedingly difficult for them to learn naturally.
 You have Ms. Delia to thank for that.
 She took time out of her busy schedule here at the lab to make this possible."

 Ash grinned at his mother for the pleasant surprise.
 "Is that why you came home late for so long?"